N.J. Pension Investments Sag After Years of Double-Digit Returns

 PSMA Retirees' Network Update

-PSMA Retirees' Network membership continues to grow and is now almost 40 members!
+PSMA Retirees' Network membership continues to grow and is now over 40 members!
+We added 4 new members in September.
 We need each member to get at least one new member to join.
 Don't think that because you are retired you are not affected by what's going on in Trenton.
 Our pensions and health benefits are on the line, and we need support from PSMA and IBEW Local 30 to fight for our rights.
 The Retiree Network is the only organization that can bring you that support - so help us grow our membership!

 As many of you are aware a number of long-time PSMA members have retired from the State.
 While this has been a loss to PSMA we all understand that this is part of life - especially for State workers.
 We strongly encourage these recent retirees to join the PSMA Retirees' Network.
 If you know of a retired manager (or non-manager), please have him or her go to